-These external reasons could be factors related to the particular testing context, such as opportunity-to-learn, facilities and resources available, socioeconomic variables, and other characteristics of the environment in which the testing, learning, and day-to-day living are taking place.
+Table 2: Cross Tabulation of Contrast Groups for Each Grade by Gender socioeconomic variables, and other characteristics of the environment in which the testing, learning, and day-to-day living are taking place.
 To investigate the relationship between such "macro-level" and external variables, linked data was used - linking school and community-level variables with the item response strings.
-The complex hierarchical structure of the data where students are in classrooms, classrooms in school, and schools in districts etc. is already incorporated into our model, and thus, hierarchical linear modeling approaches are unnecessary.
+The complex hierarchical structure of the data where students are in classrooms, classrooms in school, and schools in districts, etc. is already incorporated into our model, and thus, hierarchical linear modeling approaches are unnecessary.
 Contextual variables linked to item responses are already "grouped" at the school-level.
 Specifically, examinees' test information was statistically linked with census data based on the school in which the examinee was enrolled.